Ohio State Route 7: Chesapeake and Proctorville bypass

+In the fall of 2024 tree clearing began in the project right of way with expected completion in the Spring of 2025 with construction expected to start during the Spring of 2025 and conclude in 2028.

 Pomeroy Bypass

 The Pomeroy bypass from Middleport east to US 33 was completed in 1968.
-At the time of completion, the bypass was two lanes but was upgraded to four lanes, divided, in 1976 from SR 143 to US 33 near Rock Springs.
+At the time of completion, the bypass was two lanes but was widened to four lanes, divided, in 1976 from SR 143 to US 33 near Rock Springs.
 The bypass was extended east in 2000 from Rock Springs to a partial diamond interchange with SR 7 as a four-lane divided expressway.
 It was initially signed just SR 7.
 The diamond interchange was later completed with all connections, and the highway was extended eastward to Ravenswood, West Virginia as US 33.